zakwarren/helpdesk/README.md

 # Helpdesk simulator game

-The helpdesk simulator is a simple, text-based adventure game where you play as a new, bright-eyed IT helpdesk technician.
+The original helpdesk simulator is a simple, text-based adventure game where you play as a new, bright-eyed IT helpdesk technician.
 As a new employee at Incompecorp, your job is to help customers with their IT issues, avoid disaster and improve your skills one ticket at a time.